moabukar/dotfiles/README.md

 # Dotfiles & macOS Setup

-This repo automates your macOS setup for DevOps work.
-It symlinks dotfiles, installs essential apps via Homebrew, and sets up your shell (oh-my-zsh & powerlevel10k) along with OS defaults.
+This repo automates my macOS setup for DevOps work.
+It symlinks dotfiles, installs essential apps via Homebrew, sets up your shell (oh-my-zsh & powerlevel10k) and aliases along with OS defaults.

 ## Prerequisites

-- A new macOS machine (Catalina+)
+- A new macOS machine.
-- Xcode Command Line Tools installed (if not, the script will prompt)
+- Xcode Command Line Tools installed (if not, script will prompt)

 ## Quick Start